Northcote, Victoria: Politics

 The state seat of Northcote is currently represented by Kat Theophanous, a member of the Labor Party and the federal seat of Cooper, which covers Northcote, is held by Ged Kearney, also from the ALP.
 The state seat of Northcote was one of the safest Labor seats in the entire country, being held by a Labor member continuously from 1927 to 2017.
 After a steady increase in their primary vote from the early 2000s, The Greens eventually won the seat in the 2017 by-election following the death of Labor member Fiona Richardson, represented by Lidia Thorpe.
 Labor then regained the seat following the 2018 Victorian state election.

 The ALP in Northcote has been the subject of a number of academic studies.
 Ethnic branches were established in Northcote during 1975, the first in Victoria.
 The first branches were Westgarth, a Greek branch, and Croxton, an Italian branch.
 An additional Greek branch, Northcote East, was also established in the area.

-The 2022 Victorian State Election campaign has seen alleged vandilism of election advertisements, particularly targetted at ALP Candidate Kat Theophanous.
+The 2022 Victorian State Election campaign has seen alleged vandalism of election advertisements, particularly targeted at ALP Candidate Kat Theophanous.